AI Glossary

 A GPU, short for graphics processing unit, is a specialized processor designed to handle large numbers of calculations simultaneously.
 In simple terms, a GPU helps systems process large amounts of data faster by performing many operations in parallel.

 GPUs were originally built for rendering graphics.
-However, parallel processing capabilities of GPUs make them a core component of high-performance computer systems, such as:
+However, parallel processing capabilities of GPUs make them a core component of high-performance computer systems, such as graphics rendering and gaming engines, scientific computing and large-scale data processing systems, and AI and machine learning systems for model training and inference.

 For example, when generating AI voice audio, a GPU processes multiple audio segments at the same time.
 This leads to faster voice generation and near real-time responses in voice systems.